ASK-03/Reverse-Chain/readme.md

   pip --version
   ```
 ## Installation
-To install and use carrer-scraper, follow the steps given below:
+To install and use Reverse-Chain, follow the steps given below:
 - Fork the Reverse-Chain repository by clicking the "Fork" button at the top right corner of the repository page.
 This will create a copy of the repository under your GitHub account.
 - Clone the forked repository to your local machine:
     ```